espressif/esp-at/docs/en/faq.rst

       - :ref:`How to enable debug log for AT? <faq-debug-log>`
       - :ref:`How to modify the default Wi-Fi mode? <faq-default-wifi-mode>`
       - :ref:`How to implement HTTP resume transfer functionality? <faq-http-resume>`
-      - :ref:`How to download files from HTTP server and store them to FATFS, or upload files from FATFS file system to HTTP server? <faq-http-fatfs>`
+      - :ref:`How to download files from HTTP server and store them to FATFS, or upload files from FATFS file system to HTTP server? <faq-http-fs>`
       :esp32: - :ref:`How to conduct BQB certification? <faq-bqb>`
       :esp32: - :ref:`Does AT support PPP? <faq-ppp>`